Taking stock of unfathomable losses

-The hidden world of compounds and precursors behind the alluring spice of "umlaut wines."
+The hidden world of compounds and precursors behind the spice of "umlaut wines"

-Punishing vineyards, abandoned cellars — and the cast of young vintners who can’t resist them.
+Punishing vineyards, abandoned cellars — and the young vintners who can’t resist them

-What if being on the fringe turns out to be central to the identity and appeal of German wine in our times?
+What if being on the fringe turns out to be central to the appeal of German wine in our times?

 The coming-of-age story of how a white wine has managed to capture the soul of Germany's leading red diva, Pinot Noir.

-How has a modest couple, working in unheralded terrain, become the emblem of Swiss wines par excellence?
+How a modest couple became the emblem of Swiss wines par excellence

 Müller-Thurgau has always been there for Germany.
 Why hasn’t Germany always been there for it?